suhailm67-sys/StreamingApp_Orchestration-and-Scaling/README_StreamingApp.md

 # Graded Project on Orchestration and Scaling
-Graded Project on Orchestration and Scaling in Jenkins
+Graded Project on Orchestration and Scaling on Streaming App

 ## Project Workflow